openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

   the client, the Identity service implementation will default it to the domain to which the client's token is scoped.

+- `parent_id` (string)

+  References the parent project; if a parent project is not specified by the client, the Identity service implementation will consider as the project is a root project (without any parents).

 - `description` (string)

 - `enabled` (boolean)